 Rover provides you with a set of tools to help you promote your dog sitting business.
-From social media options like Facebook to advertising platforms like Craigslist, to a Rover Store where you can order custom business cards or Rover shirts, you’ve got some great choices when it comes to gaining new clients.
 First, we want to share our #1 tip.
 Beyond that, we asked sitters to share their creative ways to get new clients.
-Some ideas use items from the Rover store, and some involve homemade crafts or special events.
+Some even involve homemade crafts or special events.
 Check ’em out!

 1. Create a Custom Promo Code and Profile Link